Get the Sound: Steve Vai's Guitar Gear (updated for December 2024)

 (The JEM Jr is very affordable but no less wild than the others!)

 The JEM is nearly always available with an H-S-H pickup configuration and a locking whammy bar.
-Cheaper models have stock pickups and hardware (remember, JEMs are available at most price points), but the ones closer to Steve’s own instruments have signature DiMarzio pickups and an Edge Pro tremolo, which is a licensed design from Floyd Rose.
+Cheaper models have stock pickups and hardware (remember, JEMs are available at most price points), but the one closest to Steve’s own favourites - like the JEM7VP - have signature DiMarzio pickups and an Edge Pro tremolo, which is a licensed design from Floyd Rose.
 Steve’s first pickups, which are still best-sellers, are the Evolutions.
 Since then, DiMarzio have made Blaze, Breed, Gravity Storm and other models, all to cater to Steve’s changing needs.

 (Ibanez Evolution pickup.
 In bright green, naturally)